Digit App

 Feature Copay Deductible Coinsurance

-Definition Co-Payment is a cost sharing requirement under a health insurance policy that provides that the policyholder/insured will bear a specified percentage of the admissible claims amount.
-A deductible in health insurance is the amount of money you need to pay yourself before your health insurance starts covering costs.
+Definition Co-Payment is a cost sharing requirement under a health insurance policy that provides that the policyholder/insured will bear a specified percentage of the admissible claims amount. deductible in health insurance is the amount of money you need to pay yourself before your health insurance starts covering costs.
 You need to cover these costs first before the insurance company will start paying for your expenses.
 The percentage of the total medical costs you share with the insurer after the deductible is met.

 Payment Timing Paid at the time of receiving the service.
 Paid before the insurer begins to pay for covered expenses.
 Paid after the deductible is met, as a percentage of the total medical expenses.